ImWuX/elysium-os/notes.md

 Kernel:
   - Memory is being identity mapped all over the fucking place.
 HHDM!!!
+    - Proper way to map memory to HHDM; AND ACCESS
   - kmalloc over HHDM?
   - Some Type of kernel error system
   - Kernel logging system